tsunami416604/azure-docs.hu-hu/articles/machine-learning/service/how-to-troubleshoot-deployment.md

 myregistry.azurecr.io/myimage:1
 ```

-Ebben a példában a beállításjegyzék neve `myregistry` , és a rendszerkép `myimage`neve.
-A rendszerkép verziója `1`:.
+Ebben a példában a beállításjegyzék neve `myregistry`, és a rendszerkép neve `myimage`.
+A rendszerkép verziója `1`.

 ### <a name="download-the-image"></a>A rendszerkép letöltése